cirias601/YouTube_Videos_Analysis/README.md

-# YouTube_Videos_Analysis
+# YouTube_Trending_Videos_Analysis
-An analysis on what videos will be the most trending based on the amount of engagement (likes, dislikes, views, comment count) it recieves.
+An analysis on the amount of engagement (likes, dislike, views, comment count) Youtube Trending videos get and the relationship between each of these variables.
-An analysis on the relationships between each column and using that finding to predict the amount of likes a youtube video will get from it's amount of views and comment counts it recieves.